 - Summary of the work injury; and

-- Short narrative of the employee’s medical care and treatment.
+- A short narrative of the employee’s medical care and treatment.
 Highlight the important types of care – imaging and scans, surgeries, and overall recovery.

 The cover letter should also highlight the claims being made by the employee, the defenses to the employee’s claims, and an honest assessment of these defenses.
 Do not include a lot of medical records – generally, the IME report will suffice.
 This letter is confidential and will not be disclosed by the mediator, or later on at hearing if settlement is not reached.